-In assessing the sufficiency of animal data, the agency may take into account other data, including human data, available to the agency.
+In assessing the sufficiency of animal data, FDA may take into account other data, including human data, available to the agency.
 Under this rule, FDA can rely on the evidence from animal studies to provide substantial evidence of the effectiveness of these products when:

-- There is a reasonably well-understood pathophysiological mechanism for the toxicity of the chemical, biological, radiological, or nuclear substance and its amelioration or prevention by the product;
+- There is a reasonably well-understood pathophysiological mechanism of the toxicity of the chemical, biological, radiological, or nuclear substance and its prevention or substantial reduction by the product;

 - The effect is demonstrated in more than one animal species expected to react with a response predictive for humans, unless the effect is demonstrated in a single animal species that represents a sufficiently well-characterized animal model (meaning the model has been adequately evaluated for its responsiveness) for predicting the response in humans;